sksubhani/BoxIntegration/README.md

    * It asks for the "API Key".
 Provide the api key which we noted earlier.  <br/>
    * This is available in the app edit page (https://app.box.com/developers/services/ and then select the app name, navigate to the bottom of the page or search for the keyword)

+   # If creating the application in an organization:
+   * The Application Name and the API key need to be sent to Box Admin and ask to Authorize the appliacation.

 # Create the Java program and Run: